nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all persons using the `listp` command.
 Multiple persons in the list.

     1. Test case: `deletep 1`<br>
        Expected: First person is deleted from the list.
-Details of the deleted person shown in result display box
+Details of the deleted person shown in result display box.

     1. Test case: `deletep 0`<br>
        Expected: No person is deleted.
-Error details shown in the status message.
+Error details shown in the result display box.

     1. Other incorrect delete commands to try: `deletep`, `deletep x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.